 Hackney Carriage and Private Hire licensing policy

-The Council is currently consulting on a new updated Hackney Carriage and Private Hire licensing policy which shall be used to provide guidance to all parties on how to apply for a licence, and how licences will be enforced.
-The consultation process is open until Wednesday 27 September 2017, and Members of the Licensing Committee approved the new policy on 8 November 2017 to take effect from 1 January 2018.
+The Council consulted on a new updated Hackney Carriage and Private Hire licensing policy to provide guidance to all parties on how to apply for a licence, and how licences will be enforced.
+The consultation process closed on Wednesday 27 September 2017, and Members of the Licensing Committee approved the new policy on 8 November 2017 to take effect from 1 January 2018.
 Potential applicants are strongly advised to read this guide before completing any application forms.

 The full proposed policy document including an overview of the proposals can be found on the link below.

 For more information on how to apply for a licence click on the links below: